CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 ![Insert Random Values Graph of Operations](./graphs/insertRandom.png "Insert Random Values from 1-1000")

 You can see that the balancing operations count, as well as the search count rises less in the inserting random values.
-This is because with choosing random values from 1-1,000, we are not avoiding duplicates.
+This is because when choosing random values from 1-1,000, we are not avoiding duplicates.
 Trying to insert a duplicate would lead us to return the tree as is and not have to perform any balancing.
-It also will keep the tree smaller than the other two, as in the ascending and descending experiments, all nodes are bound to get get added to the tree.
+It also will keep the tree smaller than the other two, as in the ascending and descending experiments, all nodes are bound to get added to the tree.

-A more mathematical way to see why the height is O(log n) is to look at the minimum number of nodes an AVL tree of a given height can have.
+A more mathematical way to see why the height is of an AVL tree is O(log n) is to look at the minimum number of nodes an AVL tree of a given height.
 Let N(h) be the minimum number of nodes in any AVL tree of height h.

 Because of the AVL balance condition, the thinnest AVL tree of height h has:
 - one child subtree of height h - 1